 After ten years of sustainability efforts, Transat became the first North American tour operator to be awarded Travelife Partner status in 2016, reaching an important milestone on the way to securing this world-renowned certification in the tourism industry.
+We have continued implementing our Travelife action plan this year in order to be fully certified in 2018.
+Moreover, in March of 2017, the Corporation published a new version of its website on corporate social responsibility.
+The site lists some 70 initiatives that are concretely based on four major pillars: the environment, communities, workplace and tourism activities.

 Transat places great importance to skills upgrading and promoting of a work environment based on respect.
 Over the years, we have implemented a variety of programs and tools to improve employee orientation and integration, training as well as all aspects of employee recognition.
-Diversity is a key value for Transat with half of our senior executives being women.
+Diversity is a key value for Transat, with 45% of our senior executives being women.
 We promote hiring of candidates from minority groups and also encourage direct or indirect employment of local personnel for positions at destination.